Marrakesh: Air

 The Marrakesh-Menara Airport (RAK) is 3 km southwest of the city centre.
-It is an international facility that receives several European flights as well as flights from Casablanca and several Arab nations.
+It is an international facility that receives several European flights as well as flights from Casablanca, the United States, and several Arab nations.
 The airport is at an elevation of 471 m at 31°36′25″N 008°02′11″W. It has two formal passenger terminals; these are more or less combined into one large terminal.
 A third terminal is being built.
 The existing T1 and T2 terminals offer a space of 42000 m2 and have a capacity of 4.5 million passengers per year.
 The blacktopped runway is 4.5 km long and 45 m wide.
 The airport has parking space for 14 Boeing 737 and four Boeing 747 aircraft.
 The separate freight terminal has 340 m2 of covered space.

 Healthcare

 Marrakesh has long been an important centre for healthcare in Morocco, and the regional rural and urban populations alike are reliant upon hospitals in the city.
-The psychiatric hospital installed by the Merinid Caliph Ya'qub al-Mansur in the 16th century was described by the historian 'Abd al-Wahfd al- Marrakushi as one of the greatest in the world at the time.
-A strong Andalusian influence was evident in the hospital, and many of the physicians to the Caliphs came from places such as Seville, Zaragoza and Denia in eastern Spain.
+The psychiatric hospital installed by the Almohad caliph Ya'qub al-Mansur in the 12th century was described by contemporary historian 'Abd al-Wahfd al-Marrakushi as one of the greatest in the world at the time.
+A strong Andalusi influence was evident in this period, as one of the physicians in the hospital was from Denia in eastern Spain and many of the personal physicians of the caliphs came from places such as Seville, Zaragoza and Beja.

 A severe strain has been placed upon the healthcare facilities of the city in the last decade as the city population has grown dramatically.
 Ibn Tofail University Hospital is one of the major hospitals of the city.
 In February 2001, the Moroccan government signed a loan agreement worth eight million U.S. dollars with The OPEC Fund for International Development to help improve medical services in and around Marrakesh, which led to expansions of the Ibn Tofail and Ibn Nafess hospitals.
 Seven new buildings were constructed, with a total floor area of 43,000 m2.
 New radiotherapy and medical equipment was provided and 29,000 m2 of existing hospital space was rehabilitated.

 In 2009, king Mohammed VI inaugurated a regional psychiatric hospital in Marrakesh, built by the Mohammed V Foundation for Solidarity, costing 22 million dirhams (approximately 2.7 million U.S. dollars).

 The hospital has 194 beds, covering an area of 3 ha.
 Mohammed VI has also announced plans for the construction of a 450 million dirham military hospital in Marrakesh.